oluseguncodess/learning-javascript/documentation.md

 ## Synchronous vs Asynchronous
 Synchronous means instructions are carried out one after the other, line by line and not in parallel.
 Javascript is a synchronous, single threaded programming language.
 This is used mostly for API calls.

+## Object Destructuring
+It's an assignment that allows you scope fields within an object and declare which values will be used.